realm/realm-dart-samples/flutter_flexible_sync/README.md

         It will be created.
     * Define permission - for the purpose of this sample please choose the option `Users can read and write all data`.
     * Click the button `Enable Sync` and confirm.
-    * Click the button in the blue line above - `Review draft & deploy`, again.
+    * Click the button `Review draft & deploy`, again.
 1. [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.
 1. Go to `main.dart` in this sample and set your App ID to the constant `appId` as follow: